How To Make An Outstanding Art Portfolio

 There are many different portfolio folders you could choose from to make your submission.
-Often the organisation you’re applying to will have some specifics in terms of your actual portfolio casing.
+Often the organisation you’re applying to will have some specifics in terms of your actual portfolio casing and packaging.
 Some don't mind a simple card paper envelope, others want to see a professional black case.
 Below are a few really great and affordable options that you can chose from.

 Put all your art in order.
 You want to make it easy for the viewer to visually read your portfolio.
 You can group your art by medium, style, subject, technique, size etc. Your portfolio should tell a story and be easy to comprehend.

 Make sure your original art work, prints, or slides are completely free of dust and finger prints!
 Use a clean paper towel or cheese cloth to wipe away any unwanted marks.
 Paper and prints should be wrinkle, fold and smudge-free.

 Some organisations have very specific ways they want you to label the pieces, whether that is a file name, or a written list of artworks.
 Follow their instructions exactly.